-I like to joke with tourists to bring an extra bag or suitcase when they are preparing their trip to Malaysia.
+I like to joke with tourists to bring an extra bag or suitcase when they are preparing for their trip to Malaysia.
 Why?

-Many of our guests are foodies and don’t want to go home with the cheesy refrigerator magnet or snow globe that says Malaysia (when does it snow in Malaysia?), instead they want something different to really express their Malaysian adventure.
+Many of our guests are foodies and don’t want to go home with the cheesy refrigerator magnet or snow globe that says Malaysia (when does it snow in Malaysia?), instead, they want something different to really express their Malaysian adventure.

 So I went ahead and compiled a list of 10 unique foodie souvenirs to remember your vacation.